flesueur/mi-lxc/README.md

 # How to extend

-The address space is explained in `MI-IANA.txt` and the global topology is defined in `global.json`.
+The address space is explained in [MI-IANA.txt](doc/MI-IANA.txt) and the global topology is defined in [global.json](global.json).
 It describes:

 * masters, in the `masters/` subfolder (currently a Debian Buster and an Alpine Linux)
 * groups of hosts, typically AS interconnected with BGP